Elaine The Cliff Notes

 After a couple of terrifying collapses, the first at a comedy club in 2015 and the second at a day conference in July 2016, I am now aware of a heart issue: Mitral valve disease.
 Turns out I must have had rheumatic fever as a child, just like my aunt Kathleen.
 In late 2017, it was brought to my attention that I also have a heart that is the wrong size!
 And in the classic everything comes in threes, i was also informed that my heart is not able to work properly due to a fault in the left ventricle's inner wall ( Not the actual medical terminology) I'm now on a medication to slow my heart. this is a factual accounting, nothing more...
 I have and always have had no intention of giving up or giving in...

-If No When life throws a challenge, I’m reminded that I have the tools and the choice to master me and my life.
 You have the choice -You get to choose it all.
 Pick yourself up and get back on track.
-Remember to congratulate yourself for all victories, even the tiny ones, so that you make the most of each moment.
+Remember to congratulate yourself for all victories: large and small, even the tiny ones.
+Make the most of each moment.
 The more you do this, the better life gets, and it gets better every day.

 Choose Joy.
 I do and you can too!